 • Lowers Cholesterol Levels

 According to research conducted on mice, probiotic-rich Greek Yogurt may lower cholesterol levels.
-Greek yogurt is connected with the lower cholesterol and triglyceride levels that helps in reducing the cardiovascular diseases risk.
+Greek yogurt leads to lower cholesterol and triglyceride levels that helps in reducing cardiovascular disease risk.

 There are many reasons why you should try out Greek Yogurt.
 The fact remains that it is one of the easiest ways to add probiotics into your diet.
 If you are looking for a healthier alternative to dairy products, then Greek Yogurt is a great option.
-It is low in calories, and is loaded with probiotics.
+It is low in calories and has high probiotics count.
 So go ahead and give it a shot!